-128 This was seen as especially important since a survey on the beneficiaries' prior attitudes to training showed that the decision to not train was based on many different factors, including fear of going back to school (16.1%) and a belief that training, based on previous experiences, is not suited to their own needs (20.1%).
+This was seen as especially important since a survey on the beneficiaries' prior attitudes to training showed that the decision to not train was based on many different factors, including fear of going back to school (16.1%) and a belief that training, based on previous experiences, is not suited to their own needs (20.1%).
 Source: European Commission, Op cit.

-129 Euréval, Op cit, p.
+Euréval, Op cit, p.
 17.

-130 Kantar (2019), Evaluation des Bundesprogramms Bildungsprämie (BIP) Endbericht, Munich, May, p.
+Kantar (2019), Evaluation des Bundesprogramms Bildungsprämie (BIP) Endbericht, Munich, May, p.
 15.

-In August 2015, Portugal introduced a training subsidy for both employees and job seekers, Cheque Formação, with the aim of supporting the acquisition of relevant skills for the labour market.
-Through this scheme, employees wishing to invest in training, can receive a subsidy of €175 - to cover up to 50 hours of training - while jobseekers can engage in a maximum of 150 hours of training with a maximum amount of €500131.
-However, the limited support makes it unlikely that the programme will lead to a significant upskilling or reskilling of the workforce.
-Unlike the other schemes examined here, funds can be taken up either by individuals, or by firms for their employees.
-The latter represents the overwhelming majority of cases, most often as a means to cover their short-term needs.
-Together with the government, the public employment service establishes labour market training priorities that training programmes must match in order to be covered by the scheme.
+Araújo, S. (2017), Raising skills in Portugal, OECD Economics Department Working Papers, No. 1405, p.
+13.

+market training priorities that training programmes must match in order to be covered by the scheme.
 The alignment of training programmes with labour market priorities and the success in addressing firms' more immediate training needs constitute the scheme's strong points.
 The scheme is complemented by another programme, Qualifica, featuring Qualifica Centres that provide guidance as well as the recognition, validation and certification of skills free of charge, with special help for low-skilled individuals.